Wales and Berwick Act 1746

 The Wales and Berwick Act 1746 (20 Geo.
+2. c.
+42) was an act of the Parliament of Great Britain that created a statutory definition of England as including England, Wales and Berwick-upon-Tweed.

+The walled garrison town of Berwick changed hands numerous times before the crowns of England and Scotland were united in 1603.

+Provisions

-II, c.
-42) was an Act of the Parliament of Great Britain that created a statutory definition of England as including England, Wales and Berwick-upon-Tweed.
-This definition applied to all Acts passed before and after the Act's coming into force, unless a given Act provided an alternative definition.
-According to Blackstone, the Act "perhaps superfluously" made explicit what was previously implicit.
+The act created a statutory definition of England as including England, Wales and Berwick-upon-Tweed.
+This definition applied to all acts passed before and after the act's coming into force, unless a given act provided an alternative definition.
+According to Blackstone, the act "perhaps superfluously" made explicit what was previously implicit.

-The town of Berwick had changed hands between England and Scotland on several occasions prior to the union of the two kingdoms in 1707 and had historically been a royal burgh in Scotland.
-The Act confirmed that English and not Scottish law would apply to Berwick.
+The town of Berwick was variously under the control of the English and Scottish crowns before the crowns were united in 1603.

+Berwick had historically been a royal burgh in Scotland before the two kingdoms merged to form the Kingdom of Great Britain in 1707.
+The act confirmed that English and not Scottish law would apply to Berwick.

-Of the original Act's four sections, only section 3 related to Wales and Berwick; sections 1 and 2 regulated collection of window tax and section 4 permitted Quaker officials to replace the prescribed oath of fidelity with a declaration, owing to their objection to oath-taking.
-The short title 'Wales and Berwick Act 1746' was introduced after the other sections had been repealed.
+Of the original act's four sections, only section 3 related to Wales and Berwick; sections 1 and 2 regulated collection of window tax and section 4 permitted Quaker officials to replace the prescribed oath of fidelity with a declaration, owing to their objection to oath-taking.
+The short title 'Wales and Berwick Act 1746' was introduced after the other sections had been repealed; today it is authorised by the Short Titles Act 1896.

+Repeal

-The Act was repealed with regard to Wales by the Welsh Language Act 1967, and in its entirety by the Interpretation Act 1978.
-The Local Government Act 1972, which came into force on 1 April 1974, explicitly stated that in future legislation 'England' would consist of the 46 metropolitan and non-metropolitan counties established by the Act (which included Berwick) and that 'Wales' would consist of the eight Welsh counties established by the Act.
+The act was repealed with regard to Wales by the Welsh Language Act 1967, and in its entirety by the Interpretation Act 1978.

+The Local Government Act 1972, which came into force on 1 April 1974, explicitly stated that in future legislation 'England' would consist of the 46 metropolitan and non-metropolitan counties established by the act (which included Berwick) and that 'Wales' would consist of the eight Welsh counties established by the act.
 This also had the effect of ending debate on whether Monmouthshire was a part of Wales, or of England.
-The administration of law had been attached to one of the English law circuits, Oxford, and the Local Government Act 1933 had listed both Monmouthshire and the county borough of Newport as parts of England.
-The Interpretation Act 1978 restated the provisions of the 1972 Act with respect to legislation passed after 1 April 1974 and noted explicitly that in legislation enacted before then England included Berwick and Monmouthshire; and also that in legislation prior to 1967 it still included Wales.
+The administration of law had been attached to one of the English law circuits, Oxford, and the Local Government Act 1933 (23 & 24 Geo.
+5. c.
+51) had listed both Monmouthshire and the county borough of Newport as parts of England.
+The Interpretation Act 1978 restated the provisions of the Local Government Act 1972 with respect to legislation passed after 1 April 1974 and noted explicitly that in legislation enacted before then England included Berwick and Monmouthshire; and also that in legislation prior to 1967 it still included Wales.